I’ve been working a lot on Sitecore development infrastructure recently and package management is one of the areas, particularly NuGet.

 - detect the assembly framework and generate **.nuspec **file

-- generate NuGet package and push into your feed
+- generate NuGet package and push it into your feed

 Once packages are generated and pushed to a NuGet repository we have the following picture.
 Enjoy!